Chichester: Geography

 The City of Chichester is located on the River Lavant south of its gap through the South Downs.
 This winterbourne for part of its course now runs through the city in underground culverts.
 The city's site made it an ideal place for settlement, with many ancient routeways converging here.
 The oldest section lies within the medieval walls of the city, which are built on Roman foundations.

 The Chichester conservation area, designated for its architectural and historic interest, encompasses the whole of the Roman town, and includes many Grade I and II listed buildings.
 Further to the north lies the separate conservation area around the former Graylingwell Hospital, and to the south, the Chichester Conservation Area has been extended recently to include the newly restored canal basin and part of Chichester Canal itself.
 The Conservation Area has been split into eight 'character' areas, based on historic development, building type, uses and activities.
+Traffic density and urban acoustics have been subjects of local analysis; a 2025 study on noise pollution ranked the city as the third noisiest in Britain, highlighting impact levels on residential areas.